 There are two ways a person can be charged with online solicitation of a minor:

-There are only two statutory defenses – that the minor was married to the person they were talking to or they person talking to the minor was three or less years older.
+There are only two statutory defenses – that the minor was married to the person with whom they were talking or the person with whom they were talking was three or less years older.
 Keep in mind online solicitation is illegal at any age in an educator-student relationship.

 There may be other factual defenses that apply to your case if statutory defenses do not apply.